alt-research/twitter-scraper-finetune/README.md

 - `RATE_LIMIT_THRESHOLD`: Number of rate limits before switching to fallback collection (default: 3)

 ### Timeout Settings
-- `COLLECTION_GLOBAL_TIMEOUT`: Global timeout for the entire collection process in milliseconds (default: 60000)
+- `COLLECTION_GLOBAL_TIMEOUT`: Global timeout for the entire collection process in milliseconds (default: 120000 - 2 minutes)
 - `COLLECTION_STALL_TIMEOUT`: Time without progress before marking collection as stalled in milliseconds (default: 15000)
 - `COLLECTION_PROGRESS_CHECK`: How often to check collection progress in milliseconds (default: 2000)
 - `JOB_STALL_TIMEOUT`: Time without progress in a job before marking as stalled in milliseconds (default: 45000)
 - `JOB_PROGRESS_CHECK`: How often to check job progress in milliseconds (default: 5000)
+- `FORCED_BREAK_TIMEOUT`: Maximum time to wait for breaking out of a stalled collection loop in milliseconds (default: 120000 - 2 minutes)

 ### Rate Limit Settings
 - `RATE_LIMIT_BASE_DELAY`: Base delay for rate limit backoff in milliseconds (default: 60000)